 19. Step Back in Time at Heritage Park Village and Museum

-The buildings assembled in this heritage village are original structures like Oceanside’s first General Store, Portola Inn, Libby School, Blacksmith Shop & Livery Stable, The Blade Newspaper, a doctor’s office, and the city jail.
+The buildings assembled for the heritage village from various parts of Oceanside are original structures like Oceanside’s first General Store, the Libby Schoolhouse, the Blacksmith Shop & Livery Stable, The Blade Tribune newspaper office, the train depot, and the city jail.

 You can visit the charming historic park Wednesdays through Sundays 9 a.m. to 4 p.m.
-Guided tours are available on weekends.
+Guided tours are often available on weekends.
+The village is very close to the San Luis Rey Mission (see above), and you can easily visit both places in one day.

-First Friday Oceanside ArtWalk is a self-guided art walk along Artist Alley in Oceanside.
-It’s the first Friday of every month from 5 p.m. to 9 p.m.
+First Friday Oceanside ArtWalk is a self-guided art walk along Artist Alley in Oceanside, starting at the Seabird Resort.
+It’s the first Friday of every month and lasts for 4 hours in the evening.
+The exact times depend on the time of year and daylight hours, so check their website for details.

-Visitors will see all kinds of art by local artists.
-Pop-up art galleries include custom jewelry, painting and portraiture, glasswork, woodwork, live music, dance performances, and poetry among other artistic expressions.
-Find Artist Alley a half-block east of Coast Highway between Mission Avenue and Pier View Way.
+Visitors will see all kinds of local artists’ art.
+Pop-up art galleries often include custom jewelry, painting and portraiture, glasswork, woodwork, live music, dance performances, and poetry, among other artistic expressions.
+You can also check out Artist Alley, which is east of the I5 highway between Mission Avenue and Pier View Way.

 21. Join the Fun at Thursday Sunset Market

 Oceanside’s Thursday Sunset Market goes beyond your typical farmers’ market.
 If that’s all you’re looking for, no problem, just come earlier in the day.
-After dark, it grows into a hot spot of eating, shopping, and entertainment in a festival-style atmosphere.
+After dark, it grows into a hot spot for eating, shopping, and entertainment in a festival-style atmosphere.
+Almost 200 vendors are spread out between four blocks, so there’s plenty of space to enjoy the fun.

-The market features live music, foods from around the world, an arts and crafts fair, and a farmers’ market all rolled into one.
+The market features live music, food from around the world, an arts and crafts fair, and a farmers’ market all rolled into one.
+It’s open every Thursday from 5–9 p.m.

-Wheel Fun Rentals is located beachside at the Oceanside Pier.
-It’s the perfect spot to grab a wheeled rental to cruise up and down The Strand alongside the beautiful, blue Pacific Ocean.
+Wheel Fun Rentals is located at the beachside at the Oceanside Pier.
+It’s the perfect spot to grab a wheeled rental to cruise up and down The Strand alongside the beautiful Pacific Ocean.

-Though they rent an array of sports equipment, including bikes, specialty bikes, standup paddleboards, and more, colorful surreys provide the most family fun.
+Though they rent various sports equipment, including e-bikes, specialty bikes, standup paddleboards, and more, colorful surreys provide the most family fun.
+Ask for a map for the self-guided tours.

 23. Go Deep Sea Fishing

 Deep sea fishing excursions leave from Oceanside Harbor daily.
-You can join half-day, full-day, multiday, twilight, and nighttime fishing excursions with Helgren’s Sportfishing and Whale Watching Center.
+You can join half-day, full-day, and twilight fishing excursions with Helgren’s Sportfishing.
+They also offer flexible private charter options to suit your needs.

-They’ve been guiding fishing trips for over 40 years, know all the best spots, and what fish to expect where and when.
-Their boats are USCG licensed and equipped with state-of-the-art navigation, safety, fish-finding, and communication equipment.
+Helgren’s have been guiding fishing trips for over 40 years, know all the best spots, and know what fish to expect where and when.

-There’s a surfing competition of one sort or another nearly all summer thanks to the great waves off of the Oceanside coastline.
-The biggest annual event is the all-female Paul Mitchell NEON Supergirl Pro, where top female surfers from around the world come to compete and share the surf lifestyle.
+There’s a surfing competition of one sort or another nearly all summer long, thanks to the great waves off the Oceanside coastline.
+The biggest annual event is the all-female Paul Mitchell NEON Supergirl Pro, where top female surfers worldwide come to compete and share the surf lifestyle.

 You’ll see more than 150 top female pro athletes from surfing, skateboarding, and snowboarding.
-The wildly popular event includes sustainability organizations, surf industry village, seminars, fashion, yoga, pro autographs, free Paul Mitchell hairstyling, music, and food, plus the planet’s best female surfing.
+The wildly popular event includes sustainability organizations, a surf industry village, seminars, fashion, free fitness classes, pro autographs, free Paul Mitchell hairstyling, plenty of live music, food, and the planet’s best female surfing.

 If you’ve never experienced a SoCal ‘Grunion Run,’ here’s how it’s done.
 First, a grunion run is when thousands of little silvery fish ride the waves onto the beach at night to spawn.
 To experience it, you’ll need to time your visit with the most likely beaches on three- to four-day intervals occurring just after high tide following a full or new moon.

-The Fin Hotel is a 27-room boutique hotel on Oceanside Boulevard that’s within walking distance of downtown, the beach, and the Coaster.
+The Fin Hotel is a stylish boutique hotel on Oceanside Boulevard within walking distance of downtown, the beach, and the Coaster.
 The historic hotel was built in 1927 and was all the rage with LA celebrities in the 1930s and 1940s.

 After a long period of decline, it was recently renovated in 2018.
 Guests can expect tastefully reclaimed historic charm combined with modern amenities — simultaneously elegant and straightforward.